 - If the test is successful, click Save.

-- Click Start Data Migration.
+- Click Save & Start Data Migration.
 A migration log appears as the migration is performed.
 All Web apps, certificates, and existing functionality will be migrated as part of the process.

 - Once the migration is complete, you can update the company name in Web Application Security to reflect the migration or you can inform the SOC team that the migration is complete.
 To update the company name, append the following text to the name: (Company Migrated to OCI).
 For example, Company A (Company Migrated to OCI).